Scalloping in Homosassa: Sea-to-Table Family Fun During Florida Scallop Season

 There are many ways to enjoy your fresh catch -scallops can be baked, deep fried, sautéed, or stir-fried to name a few ways - but why not let a local Chef decide!
 One of the coolest things to do in Homosassa and Crystal River is to take your day's catch to a local "Cook Your Catch" restaurants in town.

 We were so excited to try out the Seafood Seller & Cafe just minutes from our B&B in Crystal River.
 Their Chefs will prepare your catch to your liking or you can let them surprise you with one of their own creations.
-We enjoy culinary surprises so we opted to have the Chef prepare something from his bag of tricks.
+We love culinary surprises so we opted to have the Chef prepare something from his bag of tricks.
 He prepared them in two ways: half were blackened and a bit spicy, and the other half were sauteed in butter, white wine and garlic.
 Both were simply prepared, perfectly cooked and absolutely delicious!
-We were extremely pleased with the Seafood Seller and Cafe, and would highly recommend eating there the next time you're in Crystal River.
+We were so pleased with the Seafood Seller and Cafe, and would highly recommend eating there the next time you're in Crystal River.
+It’s the fresh seafood that we think makes the Nature Coast one of the most unique food destinations in America!

 Scallops are healthy for you!
 Not only are scallops sweet and tender, and they're low in fat and high in protein.
 All that aside, they are excellent to eat and can be prepared in a variety of way to suit your taste.
 Whatever your choice on how to enjoy this delicate sea-to-table delight, spending a few hours on the water with friends or family will create an experience to be remembered forever.